flyteorg/flyte/docs/user_guide/advanced_composition/eager_workflows.md

-When using a sandbox cluster started with `flytectl demo start`, however, the `client_secret_group` and `client_secret_key` are not required, since the default sandbox configration does not require key-based authentication.
+When using a sandbox cluster started with `flytectl demo start`, however, the `client_secret_group` and `client_secret_key` are not required, since the default sandbox configuration does not require key-based authentication.

 ```{code-cell}
 :lines_to_next_cell: 2